Automate Your AI Consulting Audit: How Document Analysis Becomes the Engagement You Can't Scale

 The gap isn't about working harder.
 It's about where the hours go.

-At 40+ hours per audit, a solo consultant can realistically run 6 to 8 engagements per year.
+At 40+ hours per audit, a three-person boutique firm where the lead consultant runs every doc-review caps around 6 to 8 engagements per year.
 That's not a demand constraint.
-That's a process constraint.
+That's a delegation constraint.

-Each audit occupies the better part of a month.
+Each audit occupies the better part of a month of senior time.
 Overlap two engagements and quality drops.
 Overlap three and you're delivering late, which is worse.
+Your associates are sitting on capacity because the work they can pick up doesn't start until you finish triaging documents.

-The ceiling isn't how many clients want to hire you.
-It's how many engagements your current process can absorb before something breaks.
+The ceiling isn't how many clients want to hire your firm.
+It's how many engagements your current process can absorb before the lead consultant breaks.

 What "manual document analysis" actually costs your practice